Dustin-Leigh Konzelman

-Dustin-Leigh Fowler (née Konzelman; formerly Seltzer; born February 6, 1982), is an American beauty queen and reality television contestant from Puyallup, Washington who has competed in the Miss America pageant and appeared on the 10th season of The Amazing Race as well as The Amazing Race: All-Stars.
+Dustin-Leigh Fowler (née Konzelman; formerly Seltzer; born February 6, 1982), is an American violinist, beauty queen and reality television contestant from Puyallup, Washington who has competed in the Miss America pageant and appeared on the 10th season of The Amazing Race as well as The Amazing Race: All-Stars.

 Konzelman, who was homeschooled and is a devout evangelical Christian, graduated magna cum laude from California Baptist University in Riverside, California with a B.A. in communication studies.

 Pageantry

 Konzelman held the Miss San Diego 2005 title then won the Miss California 2005 title in a state pageant held in mid-2005.
 She had previously competed for the Miss Washington title, placing second runner-up in 2004 and third runner-up in 2003.
 Konzelman represented California in the Miss America 2006 pageant, and won a preliminary talent award and a non-finalist talent award for her performance on the fiddle.
 In 2006, she participated in a European musical tour with the Konzelman Family Band, which includes her parents and five younger brothers.